Michael-Free/PSEasyOpenSSH/Docs/Install-OpenSSHServer.md

 ```

 ## DESCRIPTION
+This function checks if the OpenSSH Server (sshd) service is installed.
+If it is not installed, the function
-This function checks if the OpenSSH server (sshd) service is not installed, installs it, sets its startup type to Automatic, and starts the service if it's running.
+installs the OpenSSH Server, sets its startup type to Automatic, and starts the service.

 ## EXAMPLES